ElJuanitoSerna/random-d-nd-die-game-array/README.md

 Used GoogleFonts Yatra One 1 style by Catherine Leigh Schmidt

-using natrual earth tonre pallets of black, beige and yellow.
+using natrual earth tones pallets of black, beige and yellow.